sketchplugins/plugin-directory/README.md

 - [Font Size Checker](https://github.com/feb19/sketch-font-size-checker), by Nobuhiro Takahashi: Text Size Validator for iOS or Android UI Designers.
 - [Font-Packer](https://github.com/bigxixi/font-packer), by Big XiXi: A Sketch plugin to collect font files you used in your sketch file.
 - [FontFinder](https://github.com/ukn530/fontfinder), by Tatsuya Uchida: Sketch Plugin to find and select font items in a current page
+- [Foreign Ipsum](https://github.com/3raxton/ForeignIpsum), by Braxton Huff: Generate text for your mockups in multiple languages
 - [Formr](https://github.com/lessthanzero/formr), by Alexander Katin: Helps to maintain simple proportions of layers and artboards
 - [Frame Sequencer](https://github.com/dawidw/frame-sequencer), by Dawid Woźniak: Sketch plugin that helps you prepare frame sequences to combine with Generate Gif plugin to generate animated gifs inside Sketch.
 Perfect for Dribbble.
 - [Framer Inventory 2.0 for Sketch](http://timurnurutdinov.github.io/framerinventory/), by Timur Nurutdinov: Sketch plugin to generate FramerJS prototypes.
 Just have your motion done.